MLDL/hrvgan/README.md

 The following datasets were used in this work for training and testing our network for video generation:

-1. UCF101 Dataset: The purpose of this dataset was training networks robust for action recognition tasks.
+1. `UCF101 Dataset`: The purpose of this dataset was training networks robust for action recognition tasks.
 It contains 13320 videos of 101 different action categories like Sky Diving, Knitting and Baseball Pitch.
-2. Golf and Aeroplane Datasets: It contains 128×128 resolution frames which can be used for evaluating video generative adversarial networks.
+2. `Golf and Aeroplane Datasets`: It contains 128×128 resolution frames which can be used for evaluating video generative adversarial networks.

 ## Network Architecture